 To be clear, insurance companies use various tactics to avoid paying when they are required to do so, and bad-faith insurance denials are not uncommon.
 But, they deny claims for legitimate reasons as well, and, as someone who needs to recover your losses, it is important to understand what types of issues can lead to valid auto insurance claim denials.

 With this in mind, here are 12 reasons why the insurance companies might deny your South Carolina auto accident claim:

 1. Your Vehicle was in Need of Maintenance or Repair

-If your vehicle was not in good working condition, the insurance companies may try to argue that it should not have been on the road.
+If your vehicle was not in good working condition, the insurance companies may argue that it should not have been on the road.
 In this scenario, it will be up to you to prove that your vehicle’s condition was not a factor in causing your collision.

 2. You Were Driving Under the Influence of Alcohol or Drugs

 Driving under the influence of alcohol or drugs is dangerous, and it is justification for the insurance companies to deny coverage for auto accident injuries.
 However, this is only the case if your impairment was a factor in your collision.
-If you got hit while waiting at a red light, for example, your impairment may be entirely irrelevant to your claim for coverage.
+If you got hit while waiting at a red light, for example, your impairment might be entirely irrelevant to your claim for coverage.

 3. You Were Driving Without Your Glasses

 If you need to wear glasses when you drive, driving without them could lead to an auto insurance claim denial.
 Many other factors need to be considered, and driving without your glasses is not an automatic bar to recovering financial compensation.